tomjaguarpaw/H2/posts/bluefin-streams-finalize-promptly.md

 we want to be able to implement streaming computations that hold resources.
 For example, we might want to implement a producer that yields all lines from a file.
-To be resource safe, that producer must closes the handle to the file when it terminates, either normally or through an exception.
+To be resource safe, that producer must close the handle to the file when it terminates, either normally or through an exception.

 `Control.Exception.bracket` works in `IO`, not in the monad